Mark Andrews

 # ℹ 316 more rows

-variable by first removing the commas in their values.
-However, before doing that, in the original permanent URL page, we notice that some values in the Population column have align="center"
+Next, we’ll convert the population variable to an integer variable by first removing the commas in their values.
+However, before doing that, in the original permanent URL page, we notice that some values in the Population column have align="center" as values.

-%>% filter(str_detect(population, 'align="center"')) Df
+Df %>% filter(str_detect(population, 'align="center"'))

 # A tibble: 41 × 6